Author: Jarod Bona

 Indeed, loyalty-discount agreements and exclusive dealing agreements are, under the law, sometimes indistinguishable.

 Before going further, you should understand that antitrust and competition law in the US and the European Union (and throughout the world) is currently in flux.
 Great controversy surrounds issues relating to anticompetitive effects, substantial foreclosure, and de facto exclusive dealing, for example.
-This article won’t delve into those issues, but if you call me about an exclusive dealing case, there is a good chance that we will need to confront into them.
-If you are interested, you can review the International Competition Network’s Workbook Chapter on Exclusive Dealing here, which I helped to draft a few years ago.
+This article won’t delve into those issues, but if you call Bona Law about an exclusive dealing case, there is a good chance that we will need to confront these issues.
+If you are interested, you can review the International Competition Network’s Workbook Chapter on Exclusive Dealing here, which I helped to draft several years ago.